Permaculture Women's Guild presents

 Jessi Bloom is a best-selling author, award-winning ecological landscape designer, and speaker.
 She owns N.W.
 Bloom EcoLogical Landscapes, based near Seattle, which is known as an innovator and leader in the field of permaculture, sustainable landscape design, construction and land management.
 Her work has been recognized by government agencies and industry organizations, and makes headlines in national media.
 She lives near Seattle with her two sons on their permaculture homestead, which is full of functional gardens and rescue animals.

-Marit Parker and Kelda Lorax are also on the teaching panel for this module.
-Find their bios and pics in the Social Justice and Decolonization module and the Animals, Birds, and Bees module.
+Marit Parker, Pippa Buchanan, and Kelda Lorax are also on the teaching panel for this module.
+Find their bios and pics in the Social Justice and Decolonization, Design for Resilience: Chaos and Catastrophe, and Animals, Birds, and Bees modules, below.

 Regenerative Foundations: Permaculture Ethics & Principles

 That is the perennial question in the permaculture worldview.
 This class will lay the conceptual foundation for your permaculture design work.
 Ethics and principles in permaculture provide structures that support the choices we will make.
 They provide a sense of what information is needed at different steps in the process, and what ecological systems we can integrate into our design.